LeisureLink

 For more information and to subscribe, visit: auburnal.gov/enotifier.

-Lake Wilmore Park Pool is Closed for Upgrades
+Lake Wilmore Park Pool is closed for upgrades

-The pool at Lake Wilmore Park Recreation Center is now closed for the final phase of construction on the pool enclosure that is expected to last into early 2026.
+The pool at Lake Wilmore Park Recreation Center is closed for the final phase of construction on the pool enclosure that is expected to last into early 2026.

 The project will include installing roll-up doors and a dehumidification system, allowing the pool to fully function year-round.
 These upgrades are part of ongoing efforts to enhance the facility and improve the overall experience for members and guests.